 Looking past the steady stream of vehicles and an enlarged version of the map in Bishkek, the Osh region looked far tipped into another land where the Lenin Peak stood.
 Surviving a 12 hour ordeal on a speeding marshutka to make it to the oldest city in the region, about 3,000 years old seemed worth it.

 Trudging along empty lands and feeling dazed from my random decisions and choices to go on a hike after suffering a bike fall, it would be foolish to think of strenuous hikes.
 However, the climb and trek up Lenin Peak base camp is no trek at all, but rather a leisurely walk into the mountains of Kyrgyzstan.
+It was nice to be at the crossroads where people came from different adventures; some who have finished backpacking the Pamir Highway or some coming from Uzbekistan.

 Bearded mountaineers and amateur climbers were seen thronging this part of the mountains as they shared tales of successful feats and how their interest in mountaineering sort of snowballed from one adventure sport to another.
 Lenin Peak is located in the Trans-Alay Range of the Pamir Mountains between Tajikistan and Kyrgyzstan.
 Most ascent routes are on the Kyrgyz side as the access is easier and making it one of world's easiest 7,000m summit.